Joint Degrees policy

 Final Oral Examination (Defense) policy

-The final oral examination (often called “defense”) normally covers a student’s dissertation and areas of study.
-Students may not take the final oral examination until they have satisfied all other requirements for their degree.
-Students’ records must be cleared of incomplete grades and progress grades (other than research) before they can take the final oral exam.
+The final examination (often called “defense”) normally covers a student’s dissertation and areas of study.
+Students may not take the final examination until they have satisfied all other requirements for their degree.
+Students’ records must be cleared of incomplete grades and progress grades (other than research) before they can take the final exam.

 After the graduate program coordinator submits the doctoral degree warrant request, the Graduate School will review this request and send the approved doctoral degree warrant to the graduate program coordinator.
 The final warrant should be printed out and committee member signatures should be obtained the defense.
-To pass the examination, students must receive no more than one dissenting vote from their final oral examination committee.
+To pass the examination, students must receive no more than one dissenting vote from their committee.
 A missing signature is considered a dissent.
 Once the final warrant has been signed, an electronic copy should be uploaded in the administrative documents section of the ProQuest/UMI ETD Administrator website.
 The original signed hard copy of the final warrant should be kept with the student or the graduate program coordinator.
 For further information, visit the Graduate School’s Guide to Preparing Your Doctoral Dissertation.

 See Preliminary Examinations, Time Limits